Seore287/P3D-Coursework/Game Design Document.md

 Camera Control: Mouse / Right Stick

 ### ​Levels and Locations
-1. **Sparkling Peaks**
+1. Sparkling Peaks
-   - **Theme**: Icy, crystalline environment.
+   - Theme: Icy, crystalline environment.
-   - **Features**: Players traverse slippery slopes, navigate crystalline caves, and face environmental hazards like falling icicles and strong winds.
-The level requires the use of Rex's **Trail Dash** ability to maintain momentum and avoid hazards.
+   - Features: Players traverse slippery slopes, navigate crystalline caves, and face environmental hazards like falling icicles and strong winds.
+The level requires the use of Rex's 'Trail Dash' ability to maintain momentum and avoid hazards.
 The area includes both straightforward platforming and more complex, timing-based challenges.

 2. Radiant Abyss
    - Theme: Underground caverns illuminated by phosphorescent crystals.